marshalleq/ddd-capture-toolkit/README.md

 2. Use menu option 4 to set where your capture files are (can be multiple disks)
 3. Use menu option 2 to start the Workflow Control Centre
 4. Choose any required flags by choosing the project number and x (optional step)
-5. Choose decode by choose the project number 1 and d for decode together e.g. 1d
+5. Choose decode by combining the project number e.g. 1 and d for decode together i.e. 1d
 6. Watch the decode with full progress indicators and ETA
 7. Repeat for export step, audio alignment step and final mux step
 8. There is an auto process option, which will do the whole lot in one batch.
 Need to retest this